Skip to main content

 Full-fat, unsweetened or plain yoghurts are a good choice because they do not contain added sugars.

-Whole pasteurised (full-fat) cows' milk, or goats' or sheep's milk, can be used in cooking or mixed with food from around 6 months old, and as a drink once they're over 12 months.
+Pasteurised whole (full-fat) cows' milk, goats' milk or sheep's milk, can be used in cooking or mixed with food from around 6 months.
+Lower-fat milks such as semi-skimmed or skimmed are fine to use in cooking from 12 months.

 Should I still give my baby breast milk or first infant formula?